apostrophecms/apostrophe-documentation/tutorials/getting-started/adding-editable-content-to-pages.md

 ##### `limit`

 `limit` prevents the user from selecting more than the given number of images.
 A `limit` of `1` is appropriate where you don't want a slideshow treatment.

+##### `size`

+`size` controls the size of the image that gets displayed.
+To conserve bandwidth Apostrophe never sends the original image.
+Apostrophe resizes your image to the following sizes by default, always preserving the aspect ratio:

+`max`: no larger than 1600x1600.
+`full`: no larger than 1140x1140.
+`two-thirds': no larger than 760x760.
+`one-half`: no larger than 570x700.
+`one-third`: no larger than 380x700.
+`one-sixth`: no larger than 190x350.

+If you don't specify a size, the `full` size is displayed.

+We'll talk about custom image sizes in a later tutorial.

 #### `apostrophe-files`